 - Application Fee – Instructions for paying the application fee are available through the Graduate School’s online application form.

 - Reasons for Graduate Study Essay – Your essay should be a concise description of your reasons for choosing to study Plant Breeding and Plant Genetics at the University of Wisconsin.
 Please include your research interests and career goals as well as a description of your preparation for graduate study including relevant coursework, related employment, research experience, publications, presentations, awards, and honors.
-The essay may be submitted electronically through the Graduate School’s online application or mailed directly to the Plant Breeding and Plant Genetics graduate program at the address below.
+The essay may be submitted electronically through the Graduate School’s online application.